2002 Pacific hurricane season: Hurricane Hernan

+On September 2, Hernan began weakening after its cloud tops had warmed slightly.
+Soon after, an eyewall replacement cycle began, causing the storm to be downgraded to Category 3 status, just before it turned slightly to the west later in the day.
+The storm underwent another eyewall replacement cycle as winds decreased further.
+As the storm entered cooler waters, it quickly weakened below major hurricane intensity.
+Soon Hernan was downgraded to a Category 1 hurricane, and its eye became cloud-filled.
+On September 5, Hernan was downgraded to a tropical storm as the storm rapidly decayed despite developing a new band of convection.
+Later in the day, the system was downgraded to a tropical depression as it began to lose its tropical characteristics.
+Strong wind shear developed, weakening the depression further.
+On September 6, the system degenerated into a remnant low-pressure system, which spawned a remnant plume of moisture that meandered off the coast of California, producing light showers.

-Hernan passed close enough to Socorro Island to bring strong winds to the island.
+Hernan passed close enough to Socorro Island to bring strong winds to the island, but caused minimal damage.
 In addition, the hurricane's large and powerful wind field caused waves between 12 foot and 20 foot in height and strong rip currents on the southwest coast of California.
+Rough surf caused minor impact; in the open waters near the center of Hernan, waves generated by the storm were unofficially estimated to exceed 70 ft.
+However, official buoys reported swells of 57 ft.
+Along the coast of Mexico, waves reached 15–20 ft, causing minor beach erosion.
 Other than the aforementioned regions, Hernan had no significant impact on land.

 Tropical Depression Eleven-E

 Of the four tropical depressions this season that did not become named storms, only Eleven-E threatened land.
 An area of disturbed weather associated with a tropical wave formed into a tropical cyclone on September 5.
 It tracked northwestward, before turning southwest.
 It weakened into a remnant low on September 8.
 The remnant turned north and dissipated on September 10 offshore of the Baja California peninsula.
 The cyclone was nearly a tropical storm when it peaked on September 6.
 It was forecast to become a tropical storm and pass close to the peninsula.
 This prompted a tropical storm warning and a hurricane watch.
 With the weakening of the cyclone the watch and warning were discontinued.
 No damage or casualties were reported in association with this tropical cyclone.